Kosuke-Org/kosuke-cli/docs.md

     ├── claude-agent.ts (backend logic, if needed)
     ├── claude-agent.ts (frontend logic, if needed)
     └── claude-agent.ts (web-tests, if implementation)

+Note: For interactive ticket generation with prompts, use plan command instead
 ```

 ## External Dependencies